vuex-orm/vuex-orm/docs/guide/components/models.md

 }
 ```

-You can also define a composite primary key by passing array of keys.
+You can also define a composite primary key by passing an array of keys.

 ```js
 import { Model } from '@vuex-orm/core'